lardemua/atom_documentation/docs/procedures.md

                         Full path to output json file.
 ```

-If you use the --verbose option, the script will periodically print a table containing information about the errors per sensor and per collection.
+If you use the --verbose option, the script will periodically print a table containing information about the errors per sensor and per collection, e.g.:

 ```bash
 Errors per collection (anchored sensor,  max error per sensor, not detected as "---")